RouxLab/covalent-kinase-activity-probes-2025/README.md

 ## Environment

-This notebook should work with Python 3.10, 3.11, and 3.12.
+This notebook is best used with Python 3.12.
 The packages used are listed in `environment.yml` and `requirements.txt`.

 ### Dependencies

-- Kinetic Modeling (from the Roux Group)
+- Kinetic modeling (from the Roux Group)
   - `gekim` ([GeKiM](https://github.com/kghaby/GeKiM))

 - Numerical analysis